 Other honorable mentions

-Dedicated coffee shops are hard to come by.
+Dedicated coffee shops are becoming more popular in Nepal.
 Most local people have a coffee with their breakfast or a snack.
 Some of the better places to get a good Americano include.
 Black Olives, Flavors (Boudhanath), Rosemary restaurant, Gaia restaurant, Zaika Nepali Cuisine, Yala Cafe and the little coffee store outside Sherpa Mall along Durbar Marg.

 Being Nepal's number one tourist resort Pokhara's Lakeside area has had numerous coffee shops open up in the past few years.
 The problem is many of them don't stay open for long.
 That said, there's something al lot more relaxing about having a coffee in Pokhara than in Kathmandu!